MO-RISE/crowsnest-connector-cluon/README.md

-# crowsnest-connector-cluon
+# crowsnest-connector-cluon-lidar
-A connector to a cluon-based UDP multicast setup for crowsnest
+A connector to a cluon-based UDP multicast setup for listening in on lidar data, unpack, transform and convey to a mqtt broker.